Slanker's Grass-Fed Meats OMEGA-3 ESSAYS

 It is a very big story.

-This article about corn (written in 1999) only introduces the story about what is wrong with America's food.
+This article about corn (first version written in 1999) only introduces the story about what is wrong with America's food.
 It is a big story involving all grains, whole grains or milled grains, organic or not.
 It is not common knowledge.
 Yet nutritional scientists have been pounding the table with this story since the late 1970s.
 On this Web site there are many additional articles and sources of peer-reviewed scientific reports that clearly illustrate how the chemical composition of grain is foreign to all animal bodies.
 The initial research dates back to the 1970s!

 Today, the "only reason" you hear so much about Omega-3 Fatty Acids is because grains are deficient in this most important essential fatty acid.
 Our nation's food system is based on grain.
 Therefore our nation's food system is universally deficient in the essential Omega-3s.
 That deficiency alone is linked to nearly every known chronic disease and all chronic diseases are body failures.
 Learning how to measure that deficiency is critical to human health.